SUSE/pcw/README.md

 [updaterun](ocw/management/commands/updaterun.py)

-this allows triggering core functionality without web UI.
+those allows triggering core functionality without web UI.
 It is highly recommended to use `dry_run = True` in `pcw.ini` in such cases.